EliaTogni/Univault/Classes/Simulation.md

 We are interested in what we define as **unbiased and reliable estimators**.
 Unbiased means that if we draw $n$ random values from our random variable and compute a function of them, the result is still a random value.
 If its expected value it is matching the theoretical value we are looking for, the estimator is unbiased.

-One of the most important and basics estimators is the **sample mean**, the function that we can apply to the data and estimate the expected value:
+One of the most important and basics estimators is the **sample mean**, a function that we can apply to the data and estimate the expected value:

 $$\widehat{X} = \sum_{i = 1}^{n} \frac{X_i}{n}$$